thuml/HashNet/README.md

 dataset_name = imagenet, nuswide_81 or coco
 python models/predict/dataset_name/predict_parallel.py --gpu gpu_id --model_path your_caffemodel_path --save_path the_path_to_save_your_code
 ```
+For more instructions about training and parameter setting, see the instructions in the [predicting directory](./models/predict).

 ## Citation
 If you use this code for your research, please consider citing: